Charlie9009/CI_MS1_MYGYM/README.md

 * Colors

-    * I didn't want a white background so I tested a couple of colors and landed on a greyish blue.
-I chose that because it felt like it didn't take to much attention but still gave the background a little personality.
+    * I did not want a white background so I tested a couple of colors and landed on a greyish blue.
+I chose that because it felt like it did not take to much attention but still gave the background a little personality.

-    * I gave the logo and the nav bar a black color, they were big and visual already.
+    * I gave the logo and the navigation bar a black color, they were big and visual already.
 Then I also gave the reading material a black color to make it easy to read.

     * I gave the login button both in the top right corner and in the carousel a different styling to make it easy to spot.
 The top right corner has a black container and the text is white.
 The login button in the Carousel has a white container and black text.